idavollen/react-form-ex/README.md

 _implicitRequired_ is set TRUE by default, which means that as long as a form filed is provided with validators,   it is considered as a mandatory field implicityly.
 If it is set as FALSE, all mandatory form fields SHOULD be explicitly provided a isRequired   validator together with other validators.
 Otherwise all validators associated   with a form field won't be validated  until this form field is typed a value

 Besides the option, you can also send in _lang_ property reflecting your currently selected language on your web UI.
-When this property is changed, it will result in all existing validation error messages are reset
+When this property is changed, it will result in all existing validation error messages are oppdated with accordance to the new language

 1. [**FormProvider**] The React container component, *FormProvider* wraps your form component